-On July 25, 2024, we entered into the Purchase Agreement with New Circle Principal Investments LLC, or New Circle, pursuant to which New Circle committed to purchase, subject to certain limitations, up to \$50 million of our Common Stock should we elect to sell our Common Stock to them.
-Before the obligation to purchase any of our Common Stock arises, we must file and secure the effectiveness of the resale registration statement with the U.S. Securities and Exchange Commission, or the SEC with respect to any shares New Circle may purchase at our request.
-Should we be eligible to do so and decide to sell our Common Stock to New Circle, existing stockholders at such time will experience dilution of their interest in us, which dilution will be heightened if the price at which we sell Common Stock is low, as there is no minimum price at which we can sell our Common Stock under the Purchase Agreement.
-Under the Purchase Agreement, we can only sell to New Circle up to 1,721,755 shares of our Common Stock, which is equal to 19.99% of the shares of the Company's Common Stock outstanding as of the date of the Purchase Agreement, unless we first obtain stockholder approval or the average purchase price per share paid by New Circle exceeds the lower of the closing price on the execution date of the Purchase Agreement, or the average closing prices for our Common Stock during the 5-trading day period immediately preceding the execution of the Purchase Agreement.
-Moreover, we may not issue shares to New Circle whereby they would own more than 4.99% of our outstanding shares at any one time, which at July 25, 2024, was 429,792 shares.
+On July 25, 2024, we entered into the Purchase Agreement with New Circle Principal Investments LLC, or New Circle, pursuant to which New Circle committed to purchase, subject to certain limitations, up to \$50 million of our Common Stock should we elect to sell our common stock to them.
+Before the obligation to purchase any of our common stock arises, we must file and secure the effectiveness of the resale registration statement with the U.S. Securities and Exchange Commission, or the SEC with respect to any shares New Circle may purchase at our request.
+Should we decide to sell our common stock to New Circle, existing stockholders at such time will experience dilution of their interest in us, which dilution will be heightened if the price at which we sell common stock is low, as there is no minimum price at which we can sell our common stock under the Purchase Agreement.
+Under the Purchase Agreement, we can only sell to New Circle up to 1,721,755 shares of our common stock, which is equal to 19.99% of the shares of the Company's common stock outstanding as of the date of the Purchase Agreement, unless we first obtain stockholder approval or the average purchase price per share paid by New Circle exceeds \$1.41, which is the lower of the closing price on the execution date of the Purchase Agreement.
+Moreover, we may not issue shares to New Circle whereby they would own more than 4.99% of our outstanding shares at any one time, which on July 25, 2024, was 429,792 shares.
 At values below \$2.00 per share, we would likely not be in a position to realize the full commitment of \$50 million under the Purchase Agreement and existing stockholders would experience significant dilution.
-Therefore, the actual number of shares we will be able to sell to New Circle, the amount of dilution our stockholders will experience upon the sale of our Common Stock under the Purchase A
+Therefore, the actual number of shares we will be able to sell to New Circle, the amount of dilution our stockholders will experience upon the sale of our common stock under the Purchase Agreement, and the total proceeds that we will derive from such sales, cannot be determined at this time.